Adam Khan: 2007–08

 Adam Khan with A1 Team Pakistan during a pit stop in GP 2007.

 Khan returned to the squad for season three.
 Khan's only point of the season came when he finished 10th in the sprint race in New Zealand.

 2008–09

 In August 2008, Khan prepared for the new A1GP season.
 On 10 September 2008, Khan was announced as both the driver and team seat holder for the 2008–09 season.
 Team Craft took over the running of the team.
 The team failed to appear at any events that season, initially due to problems with Khan fitting in the new chassis and later due to date-clashes with Khan's duties as demonstration driver for the Renault F1 Team.

 Euroseries 3000

-Having competed in the Euro3000 series in 2008 finishing third, and despite missing the first four races he narrowly missed out on the championship.
+Having competed in the Euro3000 series in 2008 finishing third, and despite missing the first four races, Khan narrowly missed out on the championship.
 His performances were spotted by the bosses at Renault F1 and he became their F1 test and demonstration driver in 2009 alongside Fernando Alonso and Nelson Piquet Jr.